 The overarching goals of the programme are to raise awareness on cyber security implications in the domains of IoT and CI, as well as enhance understanding on broader cyber security issues and interdisciplinary policies implemented to tackle them.

-More specifically, the 2020 School will be focusing on:
+More specifically, the 2020 School focused on:

 - Recent cyber trends, including data protection and privacy by design and by default in the framework of the General Data Protection Regulation (GDPR), as well as invariants in software development for big data analytics;

 - The cyber environment and its vulnerabilities, including the trends of phishing, trojan horses, Distributed Denial of Service (DDoS), zero days, ransomware, malwares, viruses, and the Deep Web, along with the new technologies of social engineering, Artificial Intelligence (AI) and Blockchain, and their consequences and legal treatment;

 - Cyber behaviour, including the concepts of net neutrality, coordinated responsible disclosure, multi-stakeholder approach, cyber diplomacy and state and civilian behaviour in the cyber domain, understanding the ethical challenges of the cyber environment as well as norms of behaviour in cyberspace;